 - Avoid canonicalising to a redirected, non-indexable, or non-200 status code page, as it may confuse search engines and lead to canonical chains.

 - Ensure pages within a paginated series have self-referential canonical tags.
-Incorrect implementation, common on eCommerce sites, often results in all paginated pages within the series canonicalising to the first page.
+Incorrect implementation, common on e-commerce sites, often results in all paginated pages within the series canonicalising to the first page.

 - Avoiding the usage of multiple canonical tags, which can lead to conflicting signals about the preferred page for indexing.